azoth-lang/azoth.language.reference/src/azoth.collections.raw.md

 While it is guaranteed that unmanaged types can be allocated uninitialized, no guarantee is made about whether other types will be zeroed.
 However, zeroing can improve safety by eliminating the chance that previously allocated and released values can be read.
-As such, a constructor parameter is provided that allows for requesting that the memory be definitely zeroed.
+As such, a initializer parameter is provided that allows for requesting that the memory be definitely zeroed.

 This type is rarely used, but is the foundation for other collection types.
 As with other objects,